Fox-ML-infrastructure/FoxML_Core/ROADMAP.md

 As issues are discovered, they will be fixed immediately as time allows.
 Getting documentation and legal compliance sorted was a significant undertaking, and now the focus can shift back to core functionality.
 Response times will vary based on availability, but broken functionality will be addressed as quickly as possible.

 **Current Development Focus:**
-- **TRAINING pipeline** - Primary focus is on updating and fixing the TRAINING pipeline
+- **TRAINING pipeline** - ✅ **BACK TO BEING FUNCTIONAL** - Pipeline is now working correctly after fixing XGBoost installation issues and readline errors
+- **GPU models** - Testing GPU models more later today
+- **Target ranking and selection scripts** - Testing these scripts today to confirm they're working
 - **Deeper refactors** - Planned for more intelligent training capabilities
-- **Target ranking scripts** - Will be confirmed working after TRAINING pipeline updates
 - **Integration** - Target ranking functionality will eventually be rolled into the TRAINING pipeline for easier use

 ## Phase 0 — Winter 2025 (Right Now)